Kylir/node-unicorn/README.md

 ### Display

 You can set the LEDs using the display route.
-You need to POST a JSON object conataining the variable `leds`, an array of color values.
+You need to POST a JSON object containing the variable `leds`, an array of color values.
 For instance to display one red LED (0xFF0000 is 16711680) and all the others black (value 0):

 ```
 curl -H "Content-Type: application/json" -X POST -d "{\"leds\":[16711680,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,